warbacon/zunder-zsh/README.md

-# Warbacon's zsh configurer
+# Warbacon's zsh configurator

 **WARNING:** Only compatible with Arch-based distributions and zsh will not be installed by default at the moment, you should install it first.
 Sudo must be installed and configured for the current user.

 ## Information

-This a simple bash script that configures the shell to be the default shell and applies some configuratons and installs plugins to make your shell prompt pretty confortable.
+This a simple shell script that configures the shell to be the default shell and applies some configuratons and installs plugins to make your shell prompt pretty confortable.

 ### Changes made: